quark-database/docs/README.md

 ### Table header

 **The table header file** contains names of the table column and their types.
-Each line of table header contains the type, name, and the modifiers of the columns.
-The modifier list can be empty.
+Each line of table header contains the type, name, and the properties of the columns.
+The property list can be empty.

 ```
 // Header.qhead: